On this page

 The relocations team interviews every household to understand their individual circumstances and needs to ensure they are relocated to a place that suits their requirements.
 These new homes may be locally within the Ascot Vale area or they may be elsewhere, depending on the tenants’ needs.
 Tenants can request to be relocated in Ascot Vale, or anywhere in Victoria.

 The Wingate Avenue Community Centre will remain on the Ascot Vale Estate.
 The centre provides important services for both public housing and private residents.
-As part of the longer-term masterplanning for the rest of the Ascot Vale Estate, we will work with local residents, current service providers at the centre and local and regional community service providers to design and ultimately develop a new facility during the later stages of the renewal project.
+As part of the longer-term masterplanning process for the rest of the Ascot Vale Estate, we will work with local residents, current service providers at the centre and local and regional community service providers to design and develop a new facility during the later stages of the renewal project.

 The Ascot Vale Estate Renewal Project update provides an update on the Dunlop Avenue renewal and the Ascot Vale Estate Vision.